-Recent highlights include the new production of the Pêcheurs de Perles at the Teatro Reggio Torino, a tour of Tuscany with the Orchestra della Toscana, a return to Maggio Musicale Fiorentino conducting Carmen as well as Madama Butterfly and Le Nozze di Figaro with Lyric Opera of Kansas City and a collaboration with Wynton Marsalis, as well as subscription concerts with the Borusan Istanbul Philharmonic Orchestra, Lirico Sinfonica Petruzzelli di Bari, Kansas City Symphony, Phoenix and Omaha Symphony Orchestras, Louisiana Philharmonic and a return to the Israel Philharmonic.
-He has appeared with the Vancouver Symphony, Santa Fe Symphony, Louisville Orchestra, Academy of St. Martin in the Fields, Los Angeles Philharmonic, Orchestre symphonique et lyrique de Nancy, Saint Paul Chamber Orchestra, L'Orchestra de Chambre de Geneve, New York City Opera, and the Moscow State Philharmonic.
+Recent highlights include the debuts with the Belgian National Orchestra, the new production of the Les pêcheurs de perles at the Teatro Regio di Torino, a tour of Tuscany with the Orchestra della Toscana, a return to Maggio Musicale Fiorentino conducting a new production of Carmen and a revival of Les pêcheurs de perles, Madama Butterfly and Le Nozze di Figaro with Lyric Opera of Kansas City, and subscription concerts with the Borusan Istanbul Philharmonic Orchestra, Lirico Sinfonica Petruzzelli di Bari, Kansas City Symphony, Phoenix and Omaha Symphony Orchestras, Louisiana Philharmonic, and a return to the Israel Philharmonic.